As late summer is coming to an end, and spring chicks are now full-grown birds, it’s time to introduce them to an established flock.

-Typically the flock hierarchy begins with the alpha rooster, under him will be any subjugated roosters in the flock, these boys will then assume the beta rooster positions.
+Typically, the flock hierarchy begins with the alpha rooster, under him will be any subjugated roosters in the flock, these boys will then assume the beta rooster positions.
 Following the roosters will start the order of the hens.
 The head hen or alpha hen will occupy the top position in the order.
-The Alpha hen is a bit bossy in regards to the other hens in the flock.
-She is the individual who will often roost next to the roosters at night, and is commonly the “favorite” of the alpha rooster in terms of mating.
+The Alpha hen is a bit bossy regarding the other hens in the flock.
+She is the individual who will often roost next to the roosters at night and is commonly the “favorite” of the alpha rooster in terms of mating.
 This may be due to her size, receptiveness to mating, or her fertility as judged by the roosters.

 Occupying the hierarchical positions under the alpha hen will be the other hens in the flock.
-Order and status is determined by the “pecking order”.
-Members in a flock literally peck each other on the back indicating status.
-The pecker is above the peckie in flock hierarchy.
+Order and status are determined by the “pecking order”.
+Members in a flock peck each other on the back indicating status.
+The pecker is above the pecked in flock hierarchy.
 This competition for position flows from the alpha rooster down to the member that is at the bottom of the pecking order.

 Once established, the order is strictly maintained.
-Any breech of position will be met with a firm reminder of this order and each individuals place within it.
+Any breach of the position will be met with a firm reminder of this order and each place within it.
 Once in a while, a member may challenge and higher hierarchy order individual for their position.
-This is usually met with a skirmish which will decide if the challenger successfully raised their position, or is put in their place.
+This is usually met with a skirmish which will decide if the challenger successfully raised their position or is put in their place.
 This behavior is not just found among the roosters in the flock, hens will also fight for position and status in the flock.

 For example, when we lost our rooster, Roy, the flock found themselves suddenly without their top member, the Alpha member.
-It took the girls a while to come to a decision on who was going to occupy the position at the top of the pecking order.
+It took the girls a while to decide who was going to occupy the position at the top of the pecking order.
 After the decision was made, the rest of the girls had to reestablish their position in the flock.
-It took several weeks for the girls to finally come to an agreement on the new pecking order.
-Once it was establishesed, peace reigned once more in the coop.
+It took several weeks for the girls to finally agree on the new pecking order.
+Once it was established, peace reigned once more in the coop.

 It is for this reason that chickens are so resistant to any new additions to the flock.
-When a keeper introduces new members to the flock, they interfere with this sophisticated heirarchical social construct within the flock.
-Knowing this, a keeper needs to take care on how and when to introduce new individuals to an established flock.
+When a keeper introduces new members to the flock, they interfere with this sophisticated hierarchical social construct within the flock.
+Knowing this, a keeper needs to take care of how and when to introduce new individuals to an established flock.

 Brood new chicks in the flock environment or close to their enclosure.

-If using broody hen to hatch and rise a clutch of chicks for you, she will take care of the introductions of her new chicks to the flock.
+If using a broody hen to hatch and rise a clutch of chicks for you, she will take care of the introduction of her new chicks to the flock.
 In the absence of a broody hen, it falls on the keeper to make this social transition.
-The easiest way to do this, is to brood the chicks in the pen if possible or near the established flock’s habit.
+The easiest way to do this is to brood the chicks in the pen if possible, or near the established flock’s habit.

 Once the chicks are large enough to run in the pen, I will take them out of the brooder, and give them access to the larger pen environment.
-During the phases, I will cut off the girls access to the pen from the coop, and will open the external access door on the Kuntry KIucker coop.
+During the phases, I will cut off the girl’s access to the pen from the coop and will open the external access door on the side.
 The established flock will then exit and enter through this secondary external access door.
 Meanwhile, the chicks will be confined to the indoor pen.
 This allows the established flock to see and interact with the chicks while forbidding any contact.

 As the chicks grow, the established flock will be allowed visual access only.
 Over time, the established flock will once again ignore the presence of the chicks, as they become a daily presence in their lives.

 Once the chicks are roughly the same size as the established flock, around 18-20 weeks, I will then, allow the established flock access once again to the indoor pen area where the chicks have spent the last several months.
-By this time, the chicks have reached egg laying age and are put on the same layer feed that the established flock normally consumes.
+By this time, the chicks have reached egg-laying age and are put on the same layer of feed that the established flock normally consumes.

 By this time, the established flock is so used to the chicks being present in their lives and environment.
 Thus, the transition is much easier on both flocks.